delegateas/Dale/README.md

 The last step is to configure your tenant's management API to send Audit events to DALE.
 You can do this via an HTTP POST to the management API.

-You can see the details of that request in the accompanying `subscribe.rest` file.
-Inside, you will find two HTTP requests.
-The first is for obtaining an oauth2 token, necessary for authenticating the second request, which actually creates a subscription to the WebHook.

-You can substitute the variable declarations at the top of the file with your own values and then execute the requests directly from inside Emacs if you use restclient.el.
-Otherwise, recreate the requests in your HTTP tool of choice.
+A script is provided to automate this task.
+Begin by opening `subscribe.fsx` script and replacing the variables at the top of the file with the values you collected in the previous steps.

-#### TODO
-* script for automating this bit.
+Then, you can execute the script via the `subscribe.cmd` or `subscribe.sh` wrappers.